tilk/vocoder/README.md

   Take spectral envelope of the input and randomize the STFT phases, producing a whisper-like effect.

+* `vocoder-jack --pitchShiftInterpolate 2 --add`

+  Adds the spectrum of the input signal to the spectrum lowered by one octave, creating a harmonizer effect.

 * `vocoder-jack --envelope 32 --divide --source 1 --envelope 32 --multiply`

   Creates a talkbox-like vocoder effect.